Skip to Content

 • If the perpetrator has completed the necessary parenting classes and domestic violence counseling

-• Whether the perpetrator is on probation or parole and if he/she has been compliant
+• Whether the perpetrator is on probation or parole, and if he/she has been compliant

 • Whether the perpetrator has committed additional acts of domestic violence